-There is no adopted CEQA significance threshold at the state, regional, or local level for construction-related GHG emissions, and the County has therefore evaluated the significance of one-time project-generated emissions of up to approximately $1,553.25 \, \text{MT CO}{2e}$ by considering the size of the proposed vineyard in relation to projected vineyard development in the County.
-The program level EIR for the 2008 Napa County General Plan Update (SCH#2005102088 certified June 3,2008) projected 12,500 acres of new vineyard development in the County between 2005 and 2030.
+There is no adopted CEQA significance threshold at the state, regional, or local level for construction-related GHG emissions, and the County has therefore evaluated the significance of one-time project-generated emissions of up to approximately 671.37 MT CO{2e} by considering the size of the proposed vineyard in relation to projected vineyard development in the County.
+The program level EIR for the 2008 Napa County General Plan Update (SCH#2005102088 certified June 3, 2008) projected 12,500 acres of new vineyard development in the County between 2005 and 2030.
 The County concluded in the General Plan EIR that emissions from all sources over the planning period would result in significant and unavoidable GHG emissions despite measures adopted to address the impact.
 Because this determination was based on emissions from all sources, not just agriculture, the General Plan did not determine that emissions solely from projected agricultural development would result in significant unavoidable impacts.
-Pursuant to Section 15183(a) of the California Code of Regulation (CCR), projects that are consistent with the general plan policies for which an EIR was certified shall not require additional environmental review, except as might be necessary to examine whether there are project-specific effects which are peculiar to the proposed project or its site.

-Pursuant to Section 15183(a) of the California Code of Regulation, projects that are consistent with the general plan policies for which an EIR was certified shall not require additional environmental review, except as might be necessary to examine whether there are project-specific effects which are peculiar to the proposed project or its site.
+Pursuant to Section 15183(a) of the California Code of Regulation, projects that are consistent with the general plan policies for which an EIR was certified shall not require additional environmental review, except as might be necessary to examine whether there are projectspecific effects which are peculiar to the proposed project or its site.
 Further, the BAAQMD update to the thresholds of significance do not include construction-related climate impact thresholds (April 2022).
 GHG emissions from construction represent a very small portion of a project's lifetime GHG emissions, and the updated thresholds for land use projects were designed to address operational GHG emissions, which represent the vast majority of project GHG emissions.